nf-core/website/src/content/docs/contributing/modules.md

     """
     ```

+11. Occasionally, some tools do not exit with the expected exit code 0 upon successful use of the tool.
+In these cases one can use
+    the `||` operator to run another useful command when the exit code is not 0 (for example, testing if a file is not size 0).

+    ```nextflow
+    script:
+    """
+    tool \\
+      --input $input \\
+      --summary ${prefix}.summary \\
+      || test -s ${prefix}.summary
+    """
+    ```

+    See the [Bash manual on file operators](https://tldp.org/LDP/abs/html/fto.html) for examples of properties of files which could be tested.
+    Alternate suggestions include using `grep -c` to search for a valid string match, or other tool which will appropriately
+    error when expected output is not successfully created.

 ### Naming conventions

 1. The directory structure for the module name must be all lowercase e.g. [`modules/nf-core/bwa/mem/`](https://github.com/nf-core/modules/tree/master/modules/nf-core/bwa/mem/).
 The name of the software (i.e. `bwa`) and tool (i.e. `mem`) MUST be all one word.